About MENAF

 2022

-In 2022, the Forum launched the Women’s Leadership Initiative and the Recanati-Kaplan Applied History Initiative, expanding the scope of the Forum’s work, its network, and its ability to think about the region.
+In 2022, the Forum launched the Women’s Leadership Initiative and the Applied History Initiative, expanding the scope of the Forum’s work, its network, and its ability to study the most important foreign policy issues pertaining to the region.

 2022